jdeath/enphase_local/README.md

 where X is: production, consumption, export, import, net (production - consumption) where Y is power, energy

+Also will get sensor.enphaselocal_energy_Z_lifetime, where z is production,consumption,net

 If use inverters, will get power production of each inverter sensor.enphaselocal_inverter_XXXX where XXXX is the interver serial